biocoms/ta_systems_oral_mt/README.md

 # Toxin–Antitoxin Systems in the Oral Microbiome

-This repository accompanies the computational and analytical framework used to characterize **toxin–antitoxin (TA) systems** in the oral microbiome using metatranscriptomic data from two publicly available cohorts: **Dieguez et al.** and **Ev** datasets.
+This repository contains the computational and analytical framework used to characterize **toxin–antitoxin (TA) systems** in the oral microbiome using metatranscriptomic data from two publicly available cohorts: **Dieguez et al.** and **Ev** datasets.

 The analysis integrates differential expression, curated functional annotations, and detailed visualizations to identify and interpret the transcriptional activity of TA gene pairs in healthy and caries-associated and caries-treated oral microbiomes.
 All scripts, intermediate data files, and processed outputs are included to enable reproducibility, transparency, and downstream reuse.